OscarSouth/theHarmonicAlgorithm/README.md

 specific data inside user defined constraints then filters it down and deterministically ranks it using a tailored Markov Chain model trained on ingested musical data.
-This presents a unique tool in the hands of the composer or performer, which can be used as a writing aid, analysis device or even in live performance.
+This presents a unique tool in the hands of the composer or performer which can be used as a writing aid, analysis device or even in live performance.

 The project spans Machine Learning, Functional Programming and Musical